sfu-ireceptor/turnkey-service-php/README.md

 ## Loading data
 The general data loading procedure, for a study which has generated sequence data is to:
-1. load the associated repertoire metadata using the [iReceptior Metadata CSV format](https://github.com/sfu-ireceptor/dataloading-curation/tree/master/metadata).
+1. load the associated repertoire metadata using the [iReceptor Metadata CSV format](https://github.com/sfu-ireceptor/dataloading-curation/tree/master/metadata).
 Note: it's also possible to use the [AIRR Repertoire Schema JSON format](https://docs.airr-community.org/en/latest/datarep/metadata.html).

 2. load the sequence annotations (rearrangements) from IMGT, MiXCR, etc.

 ## Loading the test data
 Load the included test data to familiarize yourself with the data loading procedure.
 You will delete that test data afterwards.

-Note: the test data is a single repertoire with 1000 rearrangments.
+Note: the test data is a single repertoire with 1000 rearrangements.
 It's a subset from the study [The Different T-cell Receptor Repertoires in Breast Cancer Tumors, Draining Lymph Nodes, and Adjacent Tissues](https://www.ncbi.nlm.nih.gov/pubmed/28039161) data.

 1. **Load the repertoire metadata file** [test_data/PRJNA330606_Wang_1_sample_metadata.csv](test_data/PRJNA330606_Wang_1_sample_metadata.csv).
 ```